Railways to be catalyst of change for Aatmanirbhar Bharat: Goyal

-New Delhi, Feb 4 (IANS) Railways Minister Piyush Goyal on Thursday said that the 2021 Budget has focussed on infrastructure projects in Indian Railways and the highest capital expenditure will act as a huge catalyst to revitalise the economy and lead towards Aatmanirbhar Bharat.
+New Delhi: Railways Minister Piyush Goyal on Thursday said that the 2021 Budget has focussed on infrastructure projects in Indian Railways and the highest capital expenditure will act as a huge catalyst to revitalise the economy and lead towards Aatmanirbhar Bharat.

 Addressing a press conference, he said that Indian Railways is marching ahead on its bigger plan like achieving 100 per cent electrification by 2023, net zero carbon emission network by 2030, modernisation, ease of ticket booking, and online freight services.